AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_chatroom_attributes_unity.md

 The Agora Chat SDK provides the `Room`, `IRoomManager`, and `IRoomManagerDelegate` classes for chat room management, which allows you to implement the following features:

-- Retrieve and update the announcements of a chat room
+- Retrieve the announcements of a chat room
+- Update the announcements of a chat room
-- Retrieve the attributes of a chat room
+- Update the name of a chat room
-- Update the name and description of a chat room
+- Update the description of a chat room

 ## Prerequisites